 2. Units that Must Not be Used as comparables

 Comparable units must represent unrestricted market rents.
 Therefore, units that receive some form of federal, state, or local assistance that imposes rent restrictions cannot be considered comparable units.
-These include units assisted by HUD through any of the following programs: Section 8 project-based assistance, Section 236 and Section 221(d)(3) Below Market Interest Rate (BMIR) projects, HOME or Community Development Block Grant (CDBG) program-assisted units in which the rents are subsidized; units subsidized through federal, state, or local tax credits or tax incentives; and units subsidized by the Department of Agriculture rural housing programs
+These include units assisted by HUD through any of the following programs: HCVproject-based assistance, Section 236 and Section 221(d)(3) Below Market Interest Rate (BMIR) projects, HOME or Community Development Block Grant (CDBG) program-assisted units in which the rents are subsidized; units subsidized through federal, state, or local tax credits or tax incentives; and units subsidized by the Department of Agriculture rural housing programs

 Rents Charged for Other Units on the Premises